-- (a) Fire departments must have a separate safety committee or hold safety meetings in accordance with the requirements of OAR 437-001-0765 in Division 1, General Administrative Rules. - (b) When applicable, the representation on the safety committee must include both career and volunteer fire fighters.

-(8) Incident Management.
+- (a) [A-f]Fire departments must have a separate safety committee or hold safety meetings [shall be established and administered by public or private employers] in accordance with the requirements of OAR 437-001-0765 in Division 1, General Administrative Rules. - (b) When applicable, the representation on the safety committee [shall]must include both career and volunteer fire fighters. - (8) Incident Management.
 An incident management system that meets the requirements of NFPA standard 1561, on Fire Department Incident Management, shall be established with written standard operating procedures, applying to all members involved in emergency operations.
 All members involved in emergency operations shall be familiar with the system.